dsoprea/RelayServer/README.txt

 client and server:

-  The server class must be imported/aliased as "EndpointServer" and implement the relay.real.ireal_server.IRealServer interface.
+  The server class must be imported/aliased as "EndpointServer" and implement the relayserver.real.ireal_server.IRealServer interface.

-  The client class must be imported/aliased as "EndpointClient" and implement the relay.real.ireal_client.IRealClient interface.
+  The client class must be imported/aliased as "EndpointClient" and implement the relayserver.real.ireal_client.IRealClient interface.

 Further Details